mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 ---------------------------------------

 **Disclaimier**: This part of guide is not suitable for running in a cloud-provided IPython environment, e.g., Google Colab or Databricks Notebook.
-Please follow the guide below in your local machine (laptop/desktop).
+Please follow the guide below in your local computer.

 Hosted tracking server is the simplest way to store and view MLflow experiments, but it is not suitable for every user.
 For example, you don't want to expose your data and model to cloud provider.
 In this case,